stsievert/salmon/paper/paper.md

 * Embedding visualization
 * List of targets.

-In addition, Salmon provides links to download the responses, embeddings, and configuration.
-Additionally, Salmon supports experiment persistence through downloading and uploading experiments.
+In addition, Salmon provides links to download the responses and configuration.
+Salmon also supports experiment persistence through downloading and uploading experiments.

-The embedding that Salmon generated can be downloaded, at least if active samplers are used.
-Salmon can be used offline to generate the embeddings from the downloaded responses.
+The embedding that Salmon generates can be downloaded, at least if active samplers are used.
+Regardless of the sampler used, Salmon can be used to generate the embeddings offline from the downloaded responses.

 [^ami]:Details are at [https://docs.stsievert.com/salmon/installation][in]